- About Southdowns College

 Amelia van Ryneveld:

-Amelia van Ryneveld heads our junior academy as well as train in the morning and afternoon senior dance academy.
+Amelia van Ryneveld heads our junior academy as well as training in the morning and afternoon senior dance academy.

 Debra Gush teaches our senior morning and afternoon academy in senior ballet, contemporary dance and Pilates.